karthikchandrasekar/SangamVentures-1/_resource/startups.md

 <ul>
-  <li>Are you a technical founder or founding team building a STEM-led technology to tackle climate change?</li>
+  <li>Are you a technical founder or founding team building a STEM-led technology to tackle climate change? </li>
-  <li>Are you building a solution that has an immediate need or addresses a significant gap in the market today but not considered “cool” or “hot” by the venture community?</li>
+  <li>Are you building a solution something that has an immediate need or addresses a significant gap in the market today but not considered “cool” or “hot” by the venture community?</li>
   <li>Are you focused on product-market fit and meaningful value proposition to the customers you serve and healthy unit economics that you can scale?</li>
-  <li>Are you taking a customer-driven contrarian view to building your venture i.e. solving a real customer problem rather than chasing valuations?</li>
+  <li>Are you taking a customer-driven contrarian view to building your venture i.e. are you driven by solving a problem for a customer base that you want to tackle over chasing valuations?</li>
 </ul>

 <p style="font-size: 1.4rem; font-weight: 600; margin-top: 2rem;">